 - Select specific topics or SEL skills for students to focus on.
 On the SEL Choice Board, create topic pages or sections for key social-emotional skills and competencies, such as relationship skills, gratitude, responsible decision-making, and empathy.

 - Write instructions for students and caregivers explaining how they can use the SEL Choice Board.
 These instructions will vary depending on your context.
 Consider including recommendations for how many activities students should complete in a given day, which lessons are conducive to family member involvement, and how to track their progress.

 - Research and select activities and prompts to include in the SEL Choice Board.
 Search for free online resources from SEL curriculum providers to add your Choice Board.
-Explore our curations of effective SEL interventions, small-group SEL activities, and SEL activities for high schoolers.
+Explore our curations of effective SEL interventions, small-group SEL activities, SEL activities for high schoolers, and get-to-know you questions for students.
 You can also write short prompts, use existing worksheets, or add links to YouTube videos.
 Compile all of these activities in the appropriate sections of the SEL Choice Board.

 - Share your SEL Choice Board with students, caregivers, and colleagues!

 As you curate resources for your SEL Choice Board, consider these sample social-emotional learning activities:

 - Social Awareness: Watch this video on empathy and kindness.
 What did you learn about the impact that being kind to someone else can make?